itkhanz/RestAssured-API-Testing-Assignment/README.md

 This project is built and tested with the following dependencies:

-* JAVA JDK 17.0.2+ installed and JAVA_HOME in your classpath
+* JAVA JDK 17+ installed and JAVA_HOME set as environment variable
-* MAVEN 3.9.2+ installed and MAVEN_HOME in your classpath
+* MAVEN 3.9.2+ installed and MAVEN_HOME set as environment variable

 ## Libraries